-- Foundations: Student performance will be graded as pass, marginal pass, or fail.
-The marginal pass grade indicates sub-optimal performance, but is recorded as a pass on the medical student’s transcript.
+- Foundations Level: Student performance will be graded as Pass, Marginal Pass, or Fail.
+The Marginal Pass grade indicates sub-optimal performance, but is recorded as a Pass on the medical student’s transcript.
 Narrative evaluations

 will be provided whenever students have three or more small group sessions (12 or fewer students) with the same faculty.
 Narrative comments will be included in the student’s record and may be included in the Medical Student

-- Clerkship and Advanced Integration courses: Student performance will be graded as honors, pass, or fail; some courses are graded as pass or fail.
+- Clerkship and Advanced Integration Level courses: Student performance will be graded as Honors, Pass, or Fail; some courses are graded as Pass or Fail.
 Clerkship students will receive formative narrative feedback at mid-rotation and

 summative narrative assessment at the end of the rotation.
-The summative narrative assessment is included in the Medical Student Performance Evaluation (See 2.5, below).
+The summative narrative assessment is included in the MSPE.
+(Refer to 2.5 below).

 - In all courses and clerkships longer than four weeks, students will receive an assessment of their performance at or near the course midpoint.

 - End of Level Clinical Skills Examinations: During the four years of medical school, students are required to take and pass two end-of-level Clinical Skill Exams (CSE).
 The first occurs at the end of the Foundations Level and the second

 occurs at the end of the Clerkship Level.

 - National Board of Medical Examiners Basic Science Subject Examination: Each student must take this examination near the completion of the Foundations Level.

 - USMLE Step Examinations: Students must take and pass The United States Medical Licensure Examination Steps 1 and 2CK.